airbytehq/airbyte/docs/connector-development/config-based/tutorial/3-connecting-to-the-API-source.md

     request_parameters:
       access_key: "{{ config.access_key }}"
 ```

+Since the access key is set directly as a request parameter, we can remove the `authentication` field from the `requester`.

 5. According to the ExchangeRatesApi documentation, we can specify the base currency of interest in a request parameter: